 Other Specified Dissociative Disorder

 In a dissociative trance, a person may be completely unresponsive to outside, surrounding stimuli (for instance, someone trying to talk to them may be ignored).
-This person may perceive that things around them are “surreal,” “blurred” or moving around them while they remain paralyzed unable to gain control over their environment.
+This person may perceive that things around them are “surreal,” “blurred,” or moving around them while they remain paralyzed and unable to gain control over their environment.

-These symptoms cannot be part of a culturally accepted practice or religious ritual.
+These symptoms cannot be part of a culturally-accepted practice or religious ritual.

 Others chronically or recurrently experience a combination of these states, termed syndrome of mixed dissociative symptoms.

 Dissociative experiences that are of transient or brief nature most often occur as an acute reaction to an intensely stressful experience or traumatic event.
 Some common dissociative symptoms in these instances include:

 - The feeling that time is slowing down

 - Amnesia (recognized following the stressor as an inability to recall important parts of the event)